simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 debugging tools.

-When the model checker finds an interesting path in the application execution graph (where a safety or liveness property is violated), it generates an identifier for this path.
+When the model checker finds an interesting path in the application execution graph (where a safety property is violated), it generates an identifier for this path.
 Here is an example of the output:

 .. code-block:: console